lex-node/governance/constitution/constitution.md

 * **Council Protocol:** the voting, accounting and other rules and procedures embodied in the Council Smart Contract
 * **Council Smart Contract:** : (a) shall initially be the source code at https://rinkeby.etherscan.io/address/0x954Ef520DD4B969C5fd3709Bbf8b258A871639dd#code as deployed to 0x6581bFd757FF2a3333F9DD2c49C6A5CBb31C5633 on the Ethereum Rinkelby Testnet; and (b) shall subsequently be any other source code that (i) is designated by the Council to serve as the 'Council Smart Contract’ under this Constitution and (ii) is deployed to a specified public key address on a specified public blockchain and specified blockchain network, each as designated by the Council.
 There shall be only one Council Smart Contract at any given time
 * **Decentralization Day:** a legal milestone for the decentralization of the Pocket Network, marked by the existence of 100 independently operated Nodes and the passing of the Council’s first vote (9.1)
-* **Decentralized Autonomous Organization (DAO):** a multi-stakeholder organization of Users, Contributors, and/or Stakeholders of the Pocket Network, who collectively govern the public goods that are Pocket Core, the Council On-Chain Treasury, and all associated ecosystem resources, according to the structures, rules and procedures outlined in this Constitution
-* **Executive:** the functions of the DAO that are responsible for executing the decisions made by the Legislature
+* **Executive:** the functions of the Pocket DAO that are responsible for executing the decisions made by the Legislature
 * **Executive Vote:** any vote made by the Council with the intent of executing an action, both On-Chain and within the Council’s platforms
 * **Governance Stake:** POKT deposited with the Council On-Chain Treasury (or a temporary trust, if the funds have been transferred to the trust by the Foundation), for so long as such POKT remains so deposited.
 * **Governance Upgrades:** any amendment to the government apparatus of the Pocket Network, including the appointment or removal of directors or supervisors.
 * **Governance Transactions:** transactions executing the Council’s decisions in Pocket Core, by activating Protocol Upgrades, transferring Council On-Chain Treasury funds, and/or changing parameters
 * **Legal Order:** any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy
 * **Legal Proceeding:** means any private or governmental action, suit, litigation, arbitration, claim, proceeding (including any civil, criminal, administrative, investigative or appellate proceeding), hearing, inquiry, audit, examination or investigation commenced, brought, conducted or heard by or before, or otherwise involving, any court or other governmental entity or any arbitrator or arbitration panel.
-* **Legislature:** the functions of the DAO responsible for decision-making
+* **Legislature:** the functions of the Pocket DAO responsible for decision-making
 * **Majority Approval:** 50% Support and 50% Minimum Approval from Voting Token holders
 * **Maturation Period:** the period of 30,240 blocks (~21 days) that must elapse before a Governance Stake may become active
 * **Minimum Approval:** the percentage of the total Voting Token supply that support for a proposal must be greater than for the proposal to be considered valid